minorg/minorgordon.net/projects/snomed-ct.md

 * *Concepts* that represent clinical meaning, are uniquely identified by number (the *SCTID*), and organized into a polyhierarchy
 * *Descriptions* that link concepts to appropriate human-readable terms
-* *Relationships* that link a concept to other related concepts
+* *Relationships* that link a concept to related concepts

 The figure below shows a representative SNOMED concept we will use for demonstration purposes.
 The same concept can be viewed in the [official SNOMED CT browser](https://browser.ihtsdotools.org/?perspective=full&conceptId1=53627009&edition=MAIN/2023-12-01&release=&languages=en).